JorSanders/apm-demo/README.md

-# APM Server demo setup using k8s
+# APM Server demo on K8s
 Just a simple setup to get a apm-server and a kibana dashboard.
 Using a single node of elasticsearch

 ## Prequisite